JunLongWong/VICA-assessment-backend/README.md

 #### MongoDB Schema Design:
 - User, Book, BorrowingHistory Collections
 - Opt to model unbounded 1-to-Many relationship with Parent References for Book <=> Borrowing-History Collections
-- Book Availability: Book will be 'AVAILABLE' when its quantity is >= 1
+- Book Availability[Yet to complete]: Book will be 'AVAILABLE' when its quantity is >= 1
 - Borrow Logic[Yet to complete]: Create new document in BorrowingHistory Collection && Search for Book._id in Books Collection, decrement its quantity && update Book Availability.
 - Return Logic[Yet to complete]: Update return_date in BorrowingHistory, find book._id in Books Collection, increment quantity && update book availability.
+- Last Borrower[Yet to complete]: Query BorrowingHistory Collection, filter the particular book._id with borrow-date order by desc & get the user(last borrower).

 #### Advantage:
 - clearly 1 to many relationship where amount of related borrowing documents is unbounded.